 Regular Lawn Mower Maintenance

-These aspects of mower maintenance should be monitored regularly at every 2 to 4 lawn mowing services.Check Oil Level
+These aspects of mower maintenance should be monitored regularly every few months.

 - check the oil level to ensure it is adequately topped up

 - dependent on the blade type: either replace mower blades, or sharpen them

 - the mower should be washed after each use, before being stored, hose the underside of the mower and also by lifting up the rear discharge chute to wash